Last updated: 1 July 2022

 Our site also undergoes comprehensive testing in house and by user groups.
 It is tested by a range of people, including people who are blind, partially sighted and sighted.

-Dolphin checks the accessibility of the website against checkpoints taken from the technical standard These are published by the We test using this standard to ensure that we’re meeting their responsibilities under the and the
+Dolphin checks the accessibility of the website against checkpoints taken from the technical standard Web Content Accessibility Guidelines 2.1 (WCAG).
+These are published by the World Wide Web Consortium (W3C).
+We test using this standard to ensure that we’re meeting their responsibilities under the Equality Act 2010 and the EU Web Accessibility Directive.

 Dolphin continues to make improvements to the accessibility and usability of its website.
 This includes the Dolphin blog, training pages and knowledge base.
 If content is provided by third parties, we advise them on website accessibility and make amendments where possible to ensure it meets our accessibility standards.